Tearsheet

 AI Analysis | Feedback

-Richard A. Hayne, Chief Executive Officer and Chairman of the Board of Directors
+Richard A. Hayne, Chief Executive Officer & Chairman

 Melanie Marein-Efron, Chief Financial Officer

 Frank Conforti joined Urban Outfitters in March 2007 as Director of Finance and SEC Reporting.
-He progressively moved up, serving as Controller, Chief Accounting Officer, Chief Financial Officer, and then to his current role as Co-President and Chief Operating Officer.
-Mr. Conforti is responsible for overseeing Logistics, Development, Real Estate, Call Center, Human Resources, Talent Acquisition & Development, and Legal.
-Prior to joining URBN, he worked for AlliedBarton Security Services, LLC for five years, serving as Controller.
-He started his career at KPMG in 1998, where he held various audit roles.
-Mr. Conforti is a Certified Public Accountant.
+He was subsequently promoted to Controller, Chief Accounting Officer, Chief Financial Officer (a role he held from April 2012), and then to his current role as Co-President and Chief Operating Officer.
+In this capacity, he oversees Logistics, Development, Real Estate, Call Center, Human Resources, Talent Acquisition & Development, and Legal.
+Before URBN, Conforti worked with AlliedBarton Security Services, LLC for five years, serving as Controller for three years.
+He began his career at KPMG in 1998 in various audit roles.
+He holds a B.S. in Accounting from Moravian College and is a Certified Public Accountant.

-Margaret A. Hayne, Co-President and Chief Creative Officer
+Margaret A. Hayne, Co-President & Chief Creative Officer

-Sheila Harrington, Global Chief Executive Officer, Urban Outfitters Group and Free People Group
+Sheila Harrington, Global Chief Executive Officer, Urban Outfitters & Free People Groups

 AI Analysis | Feedback

-Here are the key risks to Urban Outfitters' business:
+Here are the key risks to Urban Outfitters, Inc. (URBN):

 AI Analysis | Feedback